 So what’s a (shrinking) girl to do?

-For a start, don’t keep wearing the stuff that’s too big.
+For one, don’t keep wearing the stuff that’s too big.
 The right attire that fits and flatters is a powerful motivator, and your reward for all that hard work.
-Instead, invest in a few stylish and affordable key pieces that you can wear beyond a single size.
-Read on for the best clothes for losing weight.
+Instead, invest in a few stylish and affordable key pieces that you can wear beyond a single size — the four styles outlined can be your guide.

 If you’ve run across a shift dress that was shapeless and unflattering, it was simply the wrong shift dress — not a sign that all shift dresses are awful.
 A well-made shift dress has some lovely benefits.
 For one, this garment can camouflage zones you might still be working on.
 It also fits like a dream and is easy to customize to your size.

 Tunics are great to throw on over bathing suits, but they’re also capable of looking great in other environments.

 The wide leg is a trendy silhouette, but it has the added advantage of being super flattering.
-And because it’s designed with intentional volume, it doesn’t appear as though you’re wearing something that’s too large for your frame.
+And because it’s designed with intentional volume, it doesn’t appear as though you’re wearing something too large for your frame.